LesiaChaban/gdk-oci-mysql/09-configure-app/configure-app.md

 1. In VS Code, open _oci/pom.xml_.

-2. Confirm the _oci/pom.xml_ file contains a dependency on the `micronaut-oraclecloud-vault` and related OCI SDK dependencies
+2. Confirm and uncomment the following snippet in the _pom.xml_ file to add a dependency for `micronaut-oraclecloud-vault` and related OCI SDK dependencies to enable OCI Vault support.

 	The `micronaut-oracle-cloud` subproject provides integration between Micronaut applications and Oracle Cloud, including using Vault as a distributed configuration source.

-	Uncomment the following snippet in the _pom.xml_ file to add a dependency for `micronaut-oraclecloud-vault` and related OCI SDK dependencies to enable OCI Vault support:

     _oci/pom.xml_